NITYANANDA/tsf/examples/jaxws-ws-secpol/README.txt

   * From the command line:
      cd service ; mvn exec:java

-  * From within the OSGi container
+  * From within the OSGi container: karaf@tsf> features:install tif-example-jaxws-ws-secpol-server

-     From the OSGi command line, run:
-	install mvn:com.talend.sf.examples.jaxws-ws-secpol/ws-secpol-common/1.0
-        install mvn:com.talend.sf.examples.jaxws-ws-secpol/ws-secpol-server/1.0
-     That should print out the bundle ID for the server bundle.
-From the OSGi command line, then run
-        start 115
-     where 115 is the bundle ID number that was printed during install.
+   (Make sure you've first installed the examples features repository as described in the parent README.)

 Running the Client
 ---------------------------------------
   * From the command line:
      cd client ; mvn exec:java

-  * From within the OSGi container
+  * From within the OSGi container: karaf@tsf> features:install tif-example-jaxws-ws-secpol-client

-     From the OSGi command line, run:
-	install mvn:com.talend.sf.examples.jaxws-ws-secpol/ws-secpol-common/1.0
-        install mvn:com.talend.sf.examples.jaxws-ws-secpol/ws-secpol-client/1.0
-     That should print out the bundle ID for the client bundle.
-From the OSGi command line, then run
-        start 115
-     where 115 is the bundle ID number that was printed during install.
+   (Make sure you've first installed the examples features repository as described in the parent README.)

 Cleaning up